LaurentVeyssier/Starbucks_case_study_Udacity_Data_Science/README.md

 # Context

 This case study is part of UDACITY [DATA SCIENTIST]() Nanodegree.
-It deals with a Starbucks promotion activity to increase Sales.The dataset contains control and experiment groups data capture (85.000 customer records).
+It deals with a Starbucks promotion activity to increase Sales.The train dataset contains control and experiment groups (85.000 customer records).
 For each customer, a total of 7 unknown features are also provided.

 # Objective